viniciusog1/cat-vs-dogs-classification/README.md

 Open this file with Jupyter notebook or Google Colab!

 Upload your 'kaggle.json' file on your project and run the code!
+Good!
+Now you can upload your dogs and cats images and ask to our model classify them!